cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/Homework3/Part4.md

 ### Implementation

-The function $f$ is defined in Part3.
+The function $f$ is defined in Part 3.

 ```cpp
   *wi = sampler.get_sample(pdf);